Adding an Assignment

 By default, students do not need to press the submit button.
 This allows them to create and save a submission.
 This has the status "Submitted for grading".
 However, it can be edited and changed until the cut-off date is reached.
 Only then is the submission automatically locked for further editing.

 If the submit button must be clicked, students can also create and save a submission.
 This has the status "Draft (not submitted)".
-Drafts can also be edited and changed until either the cut-off date for is reached or students click the button "Submit assignment".
+Drafts can also be edited and changed until either the cut-off date is reached or students click the button "Submit assignment".
 The submission will then change status to "Submitted for grading".
-When students click the "Submit assignment" button, they signal to the evaluators that they have completed editing the assignment.
+When students click the "Submit assignment" button, the signal to the evaluators that they have completed editing the assignment.

 2.5.2.
 Require that students accept the submission statement